linhtinh11/files_editcontrol/README.md

-# Nextcloud Files Access Control App
+# This is an app bases on Nextcloud Files Access Control App
+The different point is that it only denies modifications instead of blocking all access.
+So I call it Files Edit Control App.
+Below is description of File Access Control:
 Nextcloud's File Access Control app enables administrators to protect data from unauthorized access or modifications.

 ## How it works